Max-Hellmuth Ostermann: Early life and career

 By the time I./JG 21 was ordered to the coastal area of the English Channel the Gruppe was redesignated III./Jagdgeschwader 54 (JG 54).
 Ostermann's third aerial victory on 12 August 1940 may have been over Flight Lieutenant E.B.B.
 Smith of No. 610 Squadron RAF, who bailed out of his Supermarine Spitfire I K9818.
 Smith was rescued from the Channel and hospitalized.
 On 8 October 1940 Ostermann claimed his 7th aerial victory of the war and 5th of the Battle of Britain.
 His opponent may have been the Czech Sergeant Josef František who was killed flying Hurricane Mk.
 I R4175 from No. 303 Polish Fighter Squadron near Sutton, west of Croydon, in the southern outskirts of London that day.
 The reason for his fatal crash remains unclear.
 Apart from Ostermann's claim, Leutnant (Second Lieutenant) Max Clerico and Feldwebel (Sergeant) Fritz Oeltjens also claimed one aircraft each at the same time and in the same vicinity.
 On 5 September 1940, III./JG 54's Gruppenkommandeur (group commander) failed to return from a mission and Geschwaderkommodore Hannes Trautloft temporarily appointed Oberleutnant Günther Scholz to lead the Gruppe.
 The leadership of 7.
 Staffel (7th squadron) was filled by Oberleutnant Hans-Ekkehard Bob, who became one of Ostermann's mentors.
 During an escort mission on 30 September 1940, Bob and Ostermann claimed one Spitfire shot down each.
 In return Ostermann's wingman was shot down and made a forced landing at Bexhill.
 He radioed his fellow pilots: "Spinat vier meldet sich ab nach Kanada—Spinach 4 reports off for Canada".

 His aerial victory on 20 October 1940 over a No. 74 Squadron RAF Spitfire was his sixth—his eight overall—victory over Royal Air Force (RAF) fighters and his last during the Battle of Britain.
 The following day III./JG 54 was instructed to relocate.
 Five month later following a long combat pause, JG 54 was moved to the south-east to counter the pro-British coup d'état in Belgrade, Yugoslavia.
-He claimed his ninth victory over a Yugoslav Royal Air Force Messerschmitt Bf 109E-3, piloted by Karlo Štrebenk who was killed, on 6 April 1941 over Belgrade during the Balkans Campaign.
+He claimed his ninth victory over a Yugoslav Royal Air Force Messerschmitt Bf 109 E-3, piloted by Karel Štrbenk who was killed, on 6 April 1941 over Belgrade during the Balkans Campaign.
+On 20 April, III./JG 54 was withdrawn from combat operations, relocating to Stolp-Reitz for conversion training to the Bf 109 F-2.